Renovating a house in Italy (UK guide): costs, permits and more

 Pros:

-• Often cheaper than building from scratch
+• Often cheaper than buying property in Italy

 • There are several government schemes to help you save money (for example, the 1 euro scheme)2